krosqvist/Car-Price-Estimator-With-Random-Forest/README.md

    python3 --version
    ```

-   * If Python is not found, install Python 3.8+ and add it to PATH.
+   * If Python is not found, install Python 3.8+

 4. **Check Node.js installation**: